mcoblenz/Obsidian/user_guide/source/tutorial/ownership4.rst

 Getting rid of ownership
 --------------------------
-If ownership is no longer desired, ``disown`` can be used to relinquish ownership.
+If ownership is no longer desired, ``disown`` can be used to discard ownership.
 For example:
 ::

    contract Money {
        int amount;

        transaction merge(Money@Owned >> Unowned mergeFrom) {
             amount = amount + mergeFrom.amount;
+            [mergeFrom@Owned]; // As per declaration
+            disown mergeFrom;
-           disown mergeFrom; // We absorbed the value of mergeFrom, so the owner doesn't own it anymore.
+            // We absorbed the value of mergeFrom, so we need to actually throw it away.
+            // Since 'mergeFrom' is no longer an owning reference, it satisfies the 'Unowned' specification above
+            // and we don't get an error about losing an owned asset.
        }
    }